PathwayAndDataAnalysis/mutex/README.md

 Use following encoding for gene alterations.
 --

-0: No alteration
+* `0`: No alteration

-1: Mutation
+* `1`: Mutation

-2: Amplification
+* `2`: Amplification

-3: Deletion
+* `3`: Deletion

-4: Mutation and amplification
+* `4`: Mutation and amplification

-5: Mutation and deletion
+* `5`: Mutation and deletion

-Then users should prepare a file named "parameters.txt" and place it in a directory together with the dataset file.
-The parameters.txt file should contain a line that points to the dataset (assume the name of the dataset file is dataset.txt).
+Then users should prepare a file named `parameters.txt` and place it in a directory together with the dataset file.
+The `parameters.txt` file should contain a line that points to the dataset (assume the name of the dataset file is `dataset.txt`).

-`data-file` = dataset.txt
+`data-file` = `dataset.txt`
 The other possible parameters (below) are optional.

 `max-group-size`: The maximum size of a result mutex group.
 Integer value.
-Default is 5.
+Default is `5`.

 `first-level-random-iteration`: Number of randomization to estimate null distribution of member p-values in mutex groups.
 Integer.
-Default is 10000.
+Default is `10000`.

 `second-level-random-iteration`: Number of runs to estimate the null distribution of final scores.
 Integer.
-Default is 100.
-If FDR control on results is not required and only the ranking of the result groups is sufficient, set this parameter to 0.
+Default is `100`.
+If FDR control on results is not required and only the ranking of the result groups is sufficient, set this parameter to `0`.

 `fdr-cutoff`: Users can select a specific FDR cutoff.
 When not provided, or when set to a negative value, the FDR cutoff that maximizes the expected value of true positives - false positives is used.